NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 To that end, we keep a sample of profiles per-MVC-route in Redis.
 For example, we keep the 100 slowest profiles of any route at a given time.
 This allows us to see what users may be hitting that we aren't.
-For example, maybe anonymous users use a different query and it's slow...we need to see that.
+Or maybe anonymous users use a different query and it's slow...we need to see that.
 We can see the routes being slow in Bosun, the hits in HAProxy logs, and the profile snapshots to dig in.
 All of this without seeing any code at all, that's a powerful overview combination.
 MiniProfiler is awesome (like I'm not biased...) but it is also part of a bigger set of tools here.